yanghj7425/article/spring/framework/PartVI.Web.md

 483
-Note that we can achieve the same with java-based configurations:
+Note that we can achieve the same with java-based configurations:s